|

 storage.

-mishaps will only affect the plastic bag, others
+of these potential mishaps will only affect the

-possible: you can have a polybag displaying lots
+combination is possible: you can have a polybag

-of wear but perfect comic books inside (meaning
+displaying lots of wear but perfect comic books

 |